GoVanguard/Log4jShell_Scanner/README.md

 # log4jShell Scanner

-The source code in this repository provides GoVanguard clients with a shell application that scans a list of domains for the Log4jShell Common Vulnerability and Exposures (CVE)-2021-44228.
+This shell script scans a vulnerable web application that is using a version of apache-log4j < 2.15.0.
+GoVanguard clients may use this scanner to test a list of domains for the Log4jShell Common Vulnerability and Exposures (CVE)-2021-44228.
 It accepts a text file one domain, sub-domain, or domain branch per line no delimitation (commas, semicolons, etc.).

 e.g.